Warrior's Society logo

 cut off times

 The first cut off time is 9.30 a.m. at the bottom of the Silverado Trail and Maple Springs.
 The second cutoff time is 11:30 a.m. at the intersection of Maples Springs Road and the Main Divide.
-The third cutoff time is 12:00 p.m. at the bottom of Holy Jim Trail.
-If you do not make the cutoff times and refuse to return to the staging area you have violated the terms of your participation and the Warrior’s Society will no longer responsible for your safety.
+The third cutoff time is 12:00 p.m. at the bottom of Holy Jim Trail, and the fourth cutoff time is 12:45 at the bottom of the West Horse Theif Trail.
+If you do not make the cutoff times and refuse to return to the staging area you have violated the terms of your participation and the Warrior's Society will no longer responsible for your safety.
 Your emergency contact will be called and notified that they will be assuming all responsibility your safety.

 additional info

-Water, Cytomax, Clif Bars, Bananas, apples and oranges will be provided at each Aid Station.
+Energy bars/gels, fruit, water and hydration mix will be provided at each Aid Station.

 AID STATION 2 BAGS – If you want to bring your own supplies to Aid Station 2, we must be able to throw way any left over contents and the bag they are in.
 All bags will be thrown away after the event.
 No Aid Station bags, disposable or not, will be taken to Aid Station 1.
-Your Aid Station 2 bag must be dropped off at the registration table when registering.
+Your Aid Station 2 bag must be dropped off at the registration table the morning of the event.

 Don't forget to bring a beach chair for use after the event.
 There are picnic benches provided but a beach chair is more comfortable.